- The U-5 division is separate from U-6 as there are significant social, emotional and physiological differences between U-5 and U-6 players.

 Schedule & Location

 - The U-5 program meets once per week on Sunday afternoon for approximately one hour and fifteen minutes.
-The “season” lasts for 7-8 weeks.
+The “Season” starts on the 3rd Sunday in September (Sept.
+20th in 2015) and continues for 6 weeks (ending on Sunday Oct.
+25th, 2015).

 - The location for the Program is Muir North (see the Maps page).